The Theatre of Scientific Discoveries

 International theatre group

-The theatre has been in existence for 25 years.
-During this time, many plays have been staged, which have been loved by audiences both in Belgium and abroad.
+The theatre has exists for 25 years.
+During this time, many productions have been staged and loved by audiences both in Belgium and abroad (in the Netherlands, Germany, France, Russia, and Lithuania).

-A children's studio has been created at the theatre.
-Acting, stage speech, vocal and choreography lessons prepare young actors for their first appearance on stage, after which they can no longer imagine their life without the theatre.
+The theatre also has a children’s studio.
+Lessons in acting, stage speech, vocals, and choreography prepare young actors for their first appearance on stage—after which they can no longer imagine their lives without theatre.

 Theatre of Scientific Discoveries: A Journey into the Past